aufr33/specblender/README.md

 # SpecBlender

 A Rust-based spectral sound processing toolkit using STFT.
 This contains some algorithms from [spec_utils.py](https://github.com/Anjok07/ultimatevocalremovergui/blob/5517e0cf0d1acd16a1618eeedec596957523f9e1/lib_v5/spec_utils.py#L466).
+Compared to the Python version, the Rust implementation runs faster.
+For example, min-mag runs three times faster (on a Ryzen 7).

 ## Requirements